 To further constrain the various government authorities rates of customs duty and taxes are hard to change because these are all Constitutional Laws which the bodies can’t arbitrarily change, see Classes of Laws.
 Tight purse strings should keep all of the levels of government under reasonable control.
 This is all in the Berant Constitution.
-People think very hard about voting for tax increases.
+People think very hard about voting for tax increases before voting them in.

 Donations are fifty percent tax deductible and can be accepted by the King, the Parliament, or the Tribal Council, but they can be used only for the task or tasks nominated by the donor.
 Individuals and businesses can make donations and designate what they’re to be used for.
-However, most donations are made by corporate businesses, because they get the best tax benefits out of making donations.
+However, most donations are made by corporate businesses because they get the best tax benefits out of making donations.
 It doesn’t matter who the donations are made to, they’re still a deduction for the business income tax purposes.
 While donations are a way of giving the King or Tribal Councils additional funds while cutting down on what the business pays to the Parliament, it also means the business does pay out a lot more money with a donation than if they had simply paid the income tax because they only get a fifty percent deduction of the donation from their total taxable income value.

 Fines for breaking the laws is a fifth revenue source, but because it isn’t regular it’s not seen as a true revenue source.
 The money from the fines goes to the relevant authority whose laws were broken.
 In most cases the money from the fines is added to the budget for the service responsible for administering the law broken.
 Also, part of the punishment for certain major crimes can include the confiscation of money and other assets of the criminals, and all confiscations go to the King for disposal and use for his areas of responsibility.

 The King has overall authority in all things.
 However, the basic day to day running of the country is done by the Parliament and the Tribal Councils.
 The King has varying levels of authority on the final approval of what they do and how they do it, see Classes of Laws.
-The Berant Constitution acknowledges the King’s royal authority, and he subjugates himself to the Constitution by passing many of those authorities and powers to the Constitution.
-The Constitution also recognises the responsibilities and restraints placed on all of the people and the authorities by the Constitution.
+The Berant Constitution acknowledges the King’s Royal authority and he voluntarily subjugates himself to the Constitution by passing many of those authorities and powers to the Constitution.
+The Constitution also recognises the responsibilities and restraints placed on all of the people and the other authorities by the Constitution.